As an Interior Decorator, one of the most common things I get asked about is paint colour. I bet you’re surprised….not! :)

 4. Identify the time of day/night that you spend the most hours in the space

 Since the paint colour you choose will inevitably change throughout the day, it’s important to choose one that you like the look of during the hours that you spend the most time in your space.
-Check out my post on How to Choose a Perfect Paint Colour if you’d like more information on this topic.
+Check out my post on How to Choose a Perfect Paint Colour if you’d like more information on this topic or click here to get my Perfect Paint Colour Checklist & Coordinating Paint Colours Guide.

 5. Define a Colour Scheme